Repurchase Agreements, Repo Market Risks, and Their Regulations

 Hedge funds are a real worry for the repo market because they never know when they're going to need a lot of cash quickly to cover a bad investment.
 These funds try to outperform the market by using risky derivatives and options, such as short-selling a stock.
 When their investments go the wrong way, and they can't get enough cash quickly to cover them, they suffer huge losses.
 That can take the market down with them.

 An example of what can happen is the October 2014 flash crash when the yield on the 10-year Treasury note plummeted in just a few minutes.
 Some Federal Reserve bank presidents are concerned that banks, like Goldman Sachs, have started reducing their repo business.
 That makes it more difficult for the hedge funds to get the cash they need to cover investments.
 This could create instability in the financial markets, making credit more expensive and difficult to get just as the economy is picking up steam.
-(Source: "Repo Markets Worry Fed Officials," The Wall Street Journal, August 14, 2014.)

 Regulation of Repos

 The Federal Reserve has required banks to hold a larger amount of securities on hand to secure these risky short-term loans.
 This is one reason banks are cutting back on that side of their business.
-It's ironic -- this regulation designed to reduce volatility is actually creating more.
-However, the Fed said it's worth it, because financial markets were too dependent on short-term lending in the past.
-(Source: "The Repo Market At a Glance," The Wall Street Journal.)
+It's ironic that this regulation, designed to reduce volatility, is actually creating more.
+But the Fed said it's worth it, because financial markets were too dependent on short-term lending in the past.

 Fed members warn that hedge funds should be required to keep more of their own cash on hand to cover these losses, instead of relying so heavily on the repo market.
 The Fed and the SEC must work together to develop the same set of standards for the hedge funds they oversee.
 Foreign regulators must be included, as well.
-Otherwise, U.S. companies will have higher costs, and be at a competitive disadvantage.
+Otherwise, U.S. companies will have higher costs and be at a competitive disadvantage.

 Regulations may be inadvertently adding risk to the repo market by discouraging banks from being in the business at all.
 The largest U.S. banks have reduce their repos by 28 percent over the last four years.
-To fill the void, REITS, and other unregulated financial firms are either issuing the repos directly or acting as middlemen.
+To fill the void, real estate investment trusts and other unregulated financial firms are either issuing the repos directly or acting as middlemen.
 This worsens the liquidity problem in the bonds that underwrite the repos.
-(Source: Kary Burne, "Lending Shifts as Rules Bit," The Wall Street Journal, April 8, 2015.)

 The Federal Reserve started issuing reverse repos as a test program in September 2013.
-Banks lend the Fed cash in return for holding the central bank's Treasuries overnight.
+Banks lend the Fed cash in return for holding the central bank's Treasurys overnight.
 The Fed pays the bank a little extra interest when it buys the Treasury back the next day.